 It is our ambition for all of our learners to be full of ideas and love using their imagination and resourcefulness to help them with their learning.
 We want them to believe that they can achieve the highest goals and that anything is possible; they will be ambitious, self-motivated and determined.

 The learners in the Acorn will be independent and resilient; carrying on even when learning seems too challenging.
 They will challenge themselves and understand the whole learning journey rather than individual parts of the bigger picture.
-It is through what we teach, together with how we teach that we deliver on our ambition for all our children.
+It is through what we teach, together with how we teach, that we deliver on our ambition for all our children.

-The main vehicle for learning is enquiry-led learning.
+The main vehicle for learning is through our Key Questions which incorporate different areas of the curriculum.
 School adults challenge learners to seek answers to questions that intuitively create opportunities to refine knowledge and skills in different states of being, for example: authors, mathematicians, technologists, artists….
 This active rather than passive learning ensures greater involvement and creates links with prior and future learning.
 Key experiences, which are purposeful and wide ranging, will enrich our curriculum and help children make links between their learning now and the wider world.
 How would you know that you want to be the next Mozart if you’ve never played an instrument?
 Such experiences will be at the heart of each unit of cross curricular ‘topic’ work.
 Our topics will be carefully chosen to help children understand themselves, the world we live in, our place in it and the connections that join us.
 We also celebrate the diversity of our community, learning about and from, the mix of cultures and traditions we are part of in multi-cultural Britain today.